Passive solar building design: Heat storage

+Diagram of a heat storage wall.

 The sun doesn't shine all the time.
 Heat storage, or thermal mass, keeps the building warm when the sun can't heat it.

 In diurnal solar houses, the storage is designed for one or a few days.
 The usual method is a custom-constructed thermal mass.
 This includes a Trombe wall, a ventilated concrete floor, a cistern, water wall or roof pond.
 It is also feasible to use the thermal mass of the earth itself, either as-is or by incorporation into the structure by banking or using rammed earth as a structural medium.

 In subarctic areas, or areas that have long terms without solar gain (e.g. weeks of freezing fog), purpose-built thermal mass is very expensive.
 Don Stephens pioneered an experimental technique to use the ground as thermal mass large enough for annualized heat storage.
 His designs run an isolated thermosiphon 3 m under a house, and insulate the ground with a 6 m waterproof skirt.